BUFFINGTON: Benton the bigot

 "There you go," laughed Johnson.

-Benton then took shots at CNN and vice-presidential nominee Kamala Harris, pronouncing her name two different ways to parrot a Fox News commentary about how her name should be pronounced.
+Benton then jumped into the fray and took a few shots at CNN and vice-presidential nominee Kamala Harris, pronouncing her name two different ways to parrot a Fox News commentary about how her name should be pronounced.

 Benton then said that "poor ole Joe (Biden) doesn't stand a chance."